twosigma/git-meta/doc/architecture.md

 ## Overview

 One of the principles behind git-meta is to diverge as little as possible from "normal" Git.
-We want to use vanilla Git commands where possible, and we wanted to preserve the basic decentralized model of Git.
+We wanted to use vanilla Git commands where possible, and we wanted to preserve the basic decentralized model of Git.
 We believed we could achieve our goals mostly by making submodules work "better", e.g., by providing submodule-aware `merge` and `rebase` operations.

 With branching, for example, we expected to synchronize branches among the meta-repo and its open sub-repos such that (when using our tools) they would